 Expend That Energy

-In addition to mastering the basic commands for obedient behavior, pitbull needs to include outlets for expending energy.
+In addition to mastering the basic commands for obedient behavior, pitbull training needs to include outlets for expending energy.
 The intelligence and energy level of a healthy pit bull will quickly become allocated toward destructive behavior, such as chewing things and digging.

 Teach your pit bull not to chew inappropriate objects by redirecting its focus to acceptable things to chew.
 Remember that pit bulls have powerful jaws.
 Select durable chew toys that are made to withstand the harshest chewing and head shaking that a large, strong dog can dish out.